WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Anderja Habjan and Ales Popovic
+Authors: Anderja Habjan, Ales Popovic

 Abstract: In the paper we presented a case of how IT impacts business process change and how can this enhance competitiveness.
 The case deals with implementation of internal server for use of documentation exchange in Slovenian small and medium sized companies and provides a framework of key factors of followed changes in internal processes that enabled better competitive position of the organizations taking part of the study.